Nidhilaal/Nidhilaal/README.md

 - 🌱 I’m currently learning Java springboot and Angular.

-- ⚡I use ctrl+d to select multiple occurrences of a same word/variable.
+- ⚡I use ctrl+d to select multiple occurrences of a same word/variable in visual studio code.

 <br/>